hopsoft/state_jacket/README.md

 # StateJacket

-### Intuitively define state machine like states and transitions.
+## Intuitively define state machine like states and transitions.

 StateJacket provides an intuitive DSL for defining states and their transitions.

 ## Quick Start

-Install

 ```
 $ gem install state_jacket